Varbin/Tyche/README.rst

 How can I help to improve Tyche?
 ================================

-For example make forks and pull-requests.
-Please have backwards compatibility at least to python 2.5 (Jython 2.5), if adding something new this does not apply (only the program core hash to run on python 2.5+; additional things (for example twofish) does not need to work on all python versions).
-Please also try to not add extra dependencies (see rule above).
+Fork the project on Github.
+Please have backwards compatibility at least to python 2.5 (Jython 2.5.3), if adding something new this does not apply (only the program core hash to run on python 2.5+; additional things (for example Two- or Threefish) does not need to work on all python versions).
+Please also try to not add extra dependencies (this only applies to core functionality).

-What about the licence?
+What it is licensed?
 =======================

-On windows you have to agree to some Microsoft EULA's.
-All in all, on Windows it licensed as GPL, on other platforms consider MIT.
-It IS allowed to include a copy of Tyche in your program and remove EGDW on windows platforms to reach an MIT licence.
+GPL v2.0+